YashvanGH/ip/docs/README.md

 - Schedule events with start and end times (event)
 - Track and manage your tasks with ease (list, mark, unmark, delete, save, find)

+### Note:
+- When opening the bot, drag the window slightly and it will auto adjust to its correct width!
+- The priority command is optional
+  - If no value is provided, it will default to LOW

 ---

 ## Features